-In July of 1944, B-17 #42-30385 flew 21 bombing missions in 26 days.
-Their last target was a Natzi aircraft engine plant near Vienna, Austria.
+In July of 1944, the 301st Bomb Group flew 21 bombing missions in 26 days.
+On the 26th, their target was a Natzi aircraft engine plant near Vienna, Austria.
 Things went south when the fighter escorts didn’t show up.
-All most half the bomber group went down in flames by over 150 German fighters.
+Almost half the bomber group went down in flames by over 100 German fighters.
 My cousin pilot 2nd Lt.
 David Kerr was one of them.

-After 74 years we found the crash site with the help of several local Austrians.
+74 years latter, we found the crash site with the help of several local Austrians.
 This is what it looks like today.
 There are thousands of pieces of the aircraft scattered for many kilometers.
-Many are clustered near these 360º images.
+Many are clustered near these 360º images I shot on my trip there in 2018.

 Upon arrival, my most gracious host presented me the radio operators chart holder complete with their call tag #30385.
-This I will give to his sister Mary Ann.
+This I will give to his sister Mary Ann in Texas when I return.
 The green coloration on one piece of the aluminum left no doubt this was David’s B-17 F model.
 He also gave me three 50 caliber rounds (defused) and a couple of squares of flack jacket armor.

 3 local Austrians spend most of the day with me cataloging everything from flight controls to bomb fragments.
 One guy dug up parts with his metal detector at every turn (Steve you would be impressed with his skill).
 His older brothers were on the scene right after the crash in 1944.
 Not aware of what this really was, they described it as Christmas-like with all the silver, red and green bright colors – the smell of burning spruce.